-HelixNano started in San Francisco in 2013.
-She later left the Y Combinator-backed company, moving to a board role, which she will be maintaining, and between 2018 and until Summer 2022, worked with U.K. fund Episode One doing B2B seed-stage investing as a general partner.
+Namih, started HelixNano in San Francisco in 2013.
+She later left the Y Combinator-backed company, moving to a board role (which she will be maintaining).
+Between 2018 and until Summer 2022 she worked with U.K. fund Episode One doing B2B seed-stage investing as a general partner.

 A trustee of the Alan Turing Institute, Namih says she is joining Plural because of the collective operational experience and the “scar tissue” of the founders.